AndrewBush-Tech/Microservice/README.md

 * Error handling for Uppercase letters.
 * Will handle multiple inputs parameters in one key value.
 * Will only handle human readable words as input parameters.
-* Parameter keys cannot be changed and must remain as 'one','two', and 'three'.
+* Query parameter keys cannot be changed and must remain as 'one','two', and 'three'.

 #### Example of an acceptable user input parameter:
 * ?cat